drdv/drdv.github.io/src/publications.md

         year       = 2016}
         ```

-???
-"A newton method with always feasible iterates for nonlinear model predictive control of walking in a multi-contact situation"
+??? info "A newton method with always feasible iterates for nonlinear model predictive control of walking in a multi-contact situation"

     [preprint](pdf/humanoids16_2.pdf), [video](video/humanoids16_2.mp4)